gaia-react/remix/README.md

 npm start
 ```

 You'll need to pick a host to deploy it to.
-Jacob Paris wrote a [great article](https://www.jacobparis.com/content/where-to-host-remix) on where to host your Remix app.
+Jacob Paris wrote a [great article](https://www.jacobparis.com/content/where-to-host-remix) on where to host your React Router 7 app.

 ### DIY